Lamphun province: History

+A king of Hariphunchai was for a time the favoured candidate for the donor of the Dong Mae Nang Mueang inscription of 1167 or 1168, found far to the south.
+George Cœdès proposed Ādityarāja or his successor Dhammikarāja, arguing from the Pali of its first face and from the bilingual Mon and Pali epigraphy soon to be cut at Lamphun.
+He withdrew the proposal on evidence that Lopburi had sent its own mission to China in 1155.

+Wyatt sets the peopling of the Ping valley apart from that of the Yom and the Nan.
+Families moving down the Ping from Lampang and Lamphun came from country already Mon in its culture, Theravada in religion and literate; those coming down the other two rivers did not.

-Under its old name of Haripunchai, Lamphun was the northernmost city of the Mon kingdom of the Dvaravati period, and also the last to fall to the Thai.
-In the late-12th century it came under siege from the Khmer, but did not fall.
-However, in 1281 King Mengrai of Lan Na finally seized the city, and made it part of his kingdom.
+In 1281 Mangrai of Lan Na took the city and made it part of his kingdom.
 After Burmese expansion in the 16th century, Lamphun was under Burmese rule for two centuries.
 In the 18th century, with the rise of Thonburi and Bangkok against Burmese rule, local leaders from Lampang agreed to be their allies.
-Lamphun was finally freed from the Burmese and ruled by relatives of Lampang's leader, gaining vassal status from Bangkok.
-Eventually, after the administrative reform of Bangkok government in the late-19th century, Lamphun became, as a province, a part of Siam.
+Burmese rule ended, and Lamphun was ruled by relatives of Lampang's leader as a vassal of Bangkok.
+The administrative reforms of the late 19th century made Lamphun a province of Siam.
+Mon-speaking villages have also stood in the area of Lamphun and Lampang.
+McCormick and Jenny group them with the Thai Mon, communities thought to have originated in Burma in recent centuries.

 Symbols

 The provincial seal shows the temple Wat Phra That Haripunchai, which was already the main temple of the city Lamphun during Mon times.
 The gold-covered chedi is said to contain a relic of Buddha.

 The provincial flower is the Flame of the Forest (Butea monosperma), and the provincial tree is the Rain Tree (Samanea saman).
 The provincial aquatic life is the chubby frog (Glyphoglossus molossus).